Solange Deleted Her Twitter Account For The Most Heartbreaking Reason

-Solange will no be sharing her thoughts with us in the form of 140-character messages.
+Solange won't be sharing her thoughts with us in the form of 140-character messages.
 But the reason the singer gave up her Twitter account is a powerful political statement.

 In her last message before deactivating her Twitter account, Solange mentioned Takiya Thompson.
 Thompson, an activist, was arrested on Monday after helping topple a Confederate statue in Durham, North Carolina on Monday.